zlicdt/twinkle-vim-config/README.md

 # Twinkle Vim Config

-A sufficiently good Vim configuration for everyday use.
+A sufficiently good Vim configuration for daily use.

 ## Pros.
 * It contains a autocomplete plugin that can autocomplete a lot languages source file.